Privy Council of Sweden: Early modern Sweden

+Initially, three of the positions were occupied by the members of the Oxenstierna family, with Axel Oxenstierna's brother Gabriel Oxenstierna as the High Justiciar and his cousin Gabriel Bengtsson Oxenstierna as the High Treasurer.
+These positions were later abolished under Charles XI.

 Parliamentarism vs. absolute monarchy

 The councillors had the highest position in the kingdom after the royal family and were styled "the King's cousins".
 From around 1672, the year of the coming of age of Charles XI, the council was assembled less and less frequently and eventually the king ruled autocratically, using an ad hoc group of trusted relations and advisors to discuss a particular matter or group of matters.
 The Scanian War (1674–1679) gave the king the opportunity to establish – with the approval of the Estates – an absolute Monarchy along the lines of Renaissance Absolutism.
 Council, Parliament, local government, legal system, Church of Sweden, all were brought within the power of the King and his secretaries.

 This was the culmination of a long power-struggle between the kings and the aristocracy.
 The first of the Riksdag Acts ratifying the change of system was a declaration that the king was not bound by the 1634 constitution, which no king or queen had ever consented to freely.
 The councillors were now titles Royal Councillors, being appointed and dismissed at the king's pleasure.

 In 1713, the son and successor of Charles XI, Charles XII, issued a new working order for the Chancellery to enable him to conduct government from the battle-field, but his sudden death at the siege of Fredricshald in Norway in 1718 provided the opportunity for the parliament (Riksdag of the Estates) to write a new constitution in 1719 and 1721, that gave Sweden half a century of first renewed conciliatory, and then parliamentary government.

 The first Estate, the nobility, dominated both the parliament and the council.
 The council now had 16 members and was chaired by the King.
 Each councillor had one vote, while the king, as chairman, had two.
 The council was the government of the country, but also the supreme judicial authority.

 From 1738 the Estates could remove councillors to create a majority corresponding to that of the Estates, the Estates also appointing the President of the Chancellery (the prime minister), along party lines.

 The Freedom of the Press Act (1766) was also passed during this period.

 This Age of Liberty lasted until the bloodless coup d'état of king Gustav III in 1772, which restored royal sovereignty under the guise of the 1634 Instrument of Government.